-- Two courses (6 credit hours) of 500/600 level elective architecture courses - Two courses (6 credit hours) of non-architecture cognate courses, not cross-listed with architecture courses and ordinarily at the graduate level
+• Five courses (15 credit hours) of either elective architecture courses or non-architecture cognate courses ordinarily at the graduate level.

 Important Notes about M.Arch Degree Requirements:

 - It is strongly recommended that all required courses (Arch 516, Arch 572, Arch 583, Arch 589, and the required courses in Architectural History, Environmental Technology, and Structures) be taken in the terms suggested in the 2-Year M.Arch. sample schedule online.
 Class sizes are limited and those students taking a required course out of the suggested sequence may find that space in some required courses is not available in the preferred term. - No more than six hours of Tutorial Studies (Arch 593 and Arch 600) can be counted toward the 60-hour minimum. - Students who enter the first year of the 2-Year option may not elect required undergraduate architecture courses for credit. - The one credit hour courses, Arch 993 Teaching Methods for GSIs, and Arch 690 Architectural Curriculum Practical Training, cannot be counted towards graduation requirements. - ELI 530 does not count toward the required 60 credit hours.